EBI-Metagenomics/miassembler/docs/README.md

 - `--reference_genomes_folder`: Path to the folder that contains all required reference genomes in FASTA format as well as their indexes generated with bwa-mem2. **phiX** is provided on [FTP](https://ftp.ebi.ac.uk/pub/databases/metagenomics/pipelines/references/)

-bwa-mem2 index files must be generated for all genomes provided as refrences for read and contig decontamination.
+bwa-mem2 index files must be generated for all genomes provided as references for read decontamination.

 #### How to index reference genome with BWA-MEM2